niclee1803/Hospital-Management-System-HMS/README.md

    * Contains the respective user classes that has user records as the attributes, and methods relating to the functionalities of the user.
 They belong to an interface IHasMenu, as they all have different implementations of the displayMenu() function.

 5. utility
-   * Helper methods such as those to check validity of phone numbers and email addresses.
+   * Helper methods such as those to check validity of phone numbers and email addresses, and if password is long enough.

 ## Database (to be updated)
-* Patient_List.csv - list of patientIDs and their corresponding passwords
-* Staff_List.csv - list of staffIDs and their corresponding passwords
-* Medical_Records.csv - list of patient medical record information
+* Patient_Records.csv - list of patient medical record information
 * Doctor_Records.csv - list of doctorIDs, their names, and their patients
+* User_List.csv - list of userIDs and their corresponding passwords
 *

 ## Bugs to fix
-* Entering empty input leads to crashing
+*